Haight3/satclip/README.md

-# 🛰️ SatCLIP - A Global, General-Purpose Geographic Location Encoder
+# 🛰️ SatCLIP - A Global, General-Purpose Geographic Location Encoder [v.
+2025.3.1]

 ![CLIP](/figures/satclip.png)

-*Overview of the pretraining and deployment pipeline for SatCLIP.*
+_Overview of the pretraining and deployment pipeline for SatCLIP._

 ## Approach